-We are developing Milciclib, for which we in-licensed the intellectual property from Nerviano Medical Sciences S.r.l., or Nerviano, in January 2015, as a potential treatment for hepatocellular carcinoma, or HCC.
-A novel feature of Milciclib is its ability to reduce levels of microRNAs, miR-221 and miR-222.
+We are developing Milciclib, which we in-licensed the intellectual property from Nerviano Medical Sciences S.r.l.
+(Nerviano) in January 2015, as a potential treatment for hepatocellular carcinoma (HCC).
+A unique feature of Milciclib is its ability to reduce levels of microRNAs, miR-221 and miR-222.
 MicroRNAs are small RNA molecules that play a significant role in the regulation of gene expression. miR-221 and miR-222 are believed to be linked to the development of blood supply in cancer tumors.
-Levels of these microRNAs are consistently elevated in HCC patients and may contribute towards resistance to treatment with Sorafenib, a multikinase inhibitor (a drug which may inhibit the cellular division and proliferation associated with certain cancers) often prescribed to HCC patients.
-To date, Milciclib has been studied in a total of seven completed and ongoing Phase 1 and Phase 2 clinical trials in a total of 296 patients conducted by Nerviano.
+Levels of these microRNAs are consistently elevated in HCC patients ("upregulation") and may contribute towards resistance to treatment with sorafenib, a multikinase inhibitor (a drug which may inhibit the cellular division and proliferation associated with certain cancers) often prescribed to HCC patients.
+To date, Milciclib has been studied in a total of seven completed and ongoing Phase I and Phase II clinical trials in approximately 285 patients.
 In these trials, Milciclib was well-tolerated with minimal adverse events.
-We initiated a Phase 2a trial for Milciclib as a monotherapy in patients with HCC in the fourth quarter of 2017 and expect to initiate a Phase 2b trial for Milciclib in combination with Sorafenib (a multikinase inhibitor drug, also known under its brand name Nexavar®, used to treat some types of kidney, liver and thyroid cancers) in patients with HCC in the first quarter of 2019.
+We initiated a Phase IIa trial for Milciclib as a monotherapy in patients with HCC in the fourth quarter of 2017 and expect to initiate a Phase IIb trial for Milciclib in combination with sorafenib (a multikinase inhibitor drug, also known under its brand name Nexavar®, used to treat some types of kidney, liver and thyroid cancers) in patients with HCC in H1 2018.